NoClueBruh/wisp-project/README.md

 ```

 > [!CAUTION]
-> Since external functions are defined in the VM, this means that some VM implementation may simply not have some functions available!
+> Since external functions are defined in the VM, this means that some implementations may not have the same functions available!
 >
-> Some VM implementation may support file operations, some other may have advanced math operations, some other may have an ffi interface etc.
+> Some VM implementation may support file operations, some other may have advanced math operations, some other may have ffi bindings etc.
 >
 > Trying to call a missing external leads to a runtime error.

-( the files include a crude ffi interface using libffi that is commented out, take a look if you are curious )
+( the files include a simple ffi implementation using libffi that is commented out, take a look if you are curious )

 ---
 ### Variable Arguments